British nobility: Knighthoods

 Knighthoods in the UK are typically honours associated with orders of chivalry, with knights ranking in accordance with these orders.
-The exception is the lowest tier of knighthood Knight Bachelor which is not associated with any order.
+The exception is the lowest tier of knighthood, Knight Bachelor, which is not associated with any order.
+The sovereign serves as the fount of honour for all orders of chivalry in the UK, with the current system made up of six orders of chivalry and four orders of merit.